Best 6-Person Tent For The Ultimate Camping Experience

 If you plan on backpacking with your tent then weight becomes a high priority when buying.

-Storage space is important for three reasons.
-First, it helps free up space for humans in the sleeping area, thus improving livability.
-Secondly, it helps keep your shelter clean and clutter-free.
-Thirdly, it helps you locate your gear more easily.
+Storage space is crucial for three main reasons.
+First, it enhances livability by freeing up space for occupants in the sleeping area.
+Second, it helps keep your shelter clean and clutter-free.
+Third, it helps you locate your gear more easily.

 The three main storage features to look for when buying are large vestibules (the bigger the better if camping with lots of gear!), plenty of interior pockets on the tent walls, and a gear loft that lets you free up space by stashing items in the canopy above the sleeping area.